jolguk/devopssquadprompts/README.md

 How can we have better control over the versions of software Copilot uses?

 How can we improve the quality of unit tests it produces?

+how to prompt co-pilot to help breakdown complex prompts ?